TorqIT/shopware-common/README.md

-# shopware-torq-common
+# shopware-common
 This repository (plugin) provides a centralized location for commonly reused code across multiple Torq Shopware projects, ensuring a single point of truth for shared functionality and enabling easier maintenance.

 ---

 ## Adding a Submodule to an existing repository
-Run the following command to create the torqcommon submodule in an existing Showpare repo, then perform the steps in **Submodule Installation**.
+Run the following command to create the shopwarecommon submodule in an existing Torq Showpare repo, then perform the steps in **Submodule Installation**.

-`git submodule add -f https://github.com/TorqIT/shopware-torq-common src/custom/plugins/TorqCommon`
+`git submodule add -f https://github.com/TorqIT/shopware-common src/custom/plugins/TorqShopwareCommon`

 ## Updating Submodule